-Guidance: What to o include in assessing Health & Wellbeing Impact: Please tick (✓) all the relevant boxes that apply: Overall impact: In this section you will need to consider and note whether the proposal could have an overall impact on, or implications for, people's health and wellbeing or any factors which determine people's health.
+Guidance: What to include in assessing Health & Wellbeing Impact: Please tick (\checkmark) all the relevant boxes that apply: Overall impact: In this section you will need to consider and note whether the proposal could have an overall impact on, or implications for, people's health and wellbeing or any factors which determine people's health.
 Positive How will the activity help address inequalities in health?
 Neutral Include here a brief outline of what could be done to enhance the positive impacts and, where possible, mitigate for the negative impacts.
-Negative Note that the boxes will expand as required Do you consider that a more in-depth HIA is required as a result of this brief assessment?
-Please tick (✓) the relevant box Yes □ No □

-Evidence: In this section you will need to outline in more detail how you came to your conclusions above:

-- What is the nature of the impact? - Is the impact positive or negative?
+Negative brief assessment?
+Please tick (\checkmark) the relevant box Evidence: In this section you will need to outline in more detail how you came to your conclusions above: What is the nature of the impact?
+Is the impact positive or negative?
 It is possible for an activity to have both positive and negative impacts.
-Consider here whether people will be able to access the service being offered; improve or maintain healthy lifestyles; improve their opportunities for employment/income; whether and how it will affect the environment in which they live (housing, access to parks & green space); what the impact on the family, social support and community networks might be - What can be done to mitigate the negative impacts and/or enhance the positive impacts? - If you think there is a neutral impact, or the impact is not known, please provide a brief reason why this is the case. - What is the likelihood of the impact?
-Will the impact(s) be in weeks, months or years?
-In some cases the short-term risks to health may be worth the longer term benefits. - Will the proposal affect different groups of people in different ways?
+Consider here whether people will be able to access the service being offered; improve or maintain healthy lifestyles; improve their opportunities for employment/income; whether and how it will affect the environment in which they live (housing, access to parks & green space); what the impact on the family, social support and community networks might be What can be done to mitigate the negative impacts and/or enhance the positive impacts?
+If you think there is a neutral impact, or the impact(s) be in weeks, months or years?
+In some cases the short-term risks to health may be worth the longer term benefits.
+Will the proposal affect different groups of people in different ways?
 A proposal that is likely to benefit one section of the community may not benefit others and could lead to inequalities in health.
 Please use the Health & Wellbeing Impact Tool in Appendix 2 as a guide/checklist to assess the potential wider determinants of health impacts.